OpenHFT/Chronicle-Map/README.md

 # Example : Creating a Chronicle Set and adding data to it

-This project also provideds the Chronicle Set, Chronicle Set is built on Chronicle Map, so the builder configuration are almost identical to Chronicle Map ( see above ), this example shows how to create a simple off heap set
+This project also provides the Chronicle Set, `ChronicleSet` is built on Chronicle Map, so the builder configuration are almost identical to `ChronicleMap` ( see above ), this example shows how to create a simple off heap set
 ``` java
         Set<Integer> set = ChronicleSetBuilder.of(Integer.class).create();